Argentina political shock seen dragging economy into the red in Q3

 By Hernan Nessi

-BUENOS AIRES, Dec 16 (Reuters) - Argentina's economy likely contracted in the third quarter, a Reuters poll published on Monday showed, falling back into the red after a shock primary election resultin mid-August shook the country's markets.
+BUENOS AIRES, Dec 16 (Reuters) - Argentina's economy likely contracted in the third quarter, a Reuters poll published on Monday showed, falling back into the red after a shock primary election result in mid-August battered the country's markets.

 Reviving growth is the main challenge for new President Alberto Fernandez, who has said Argentina will only be able to pay its creditors if it can revive the economy.
 The country is facing talks to restructure around $100 billion in debt.

 The third quarter was marked by a landslide defeat for conservative leader Mauricio Macri in an Aug.
-11 primary election, a result that battered the country's markets and left most people ruling out his chances of reelection.
+11 primary election, an expected result that battered the country's markets and left most people ruling out his chances of reelection.

 Macri was defeated in an Oct.
 27 general election.